-3.3.1 The zeta cell can accommodate a minimum of 750 μL of sample.
-Transfer the sample to a 1 mL disposable syringe, dislodge any air bubbles, and

-- insert the syringe to one of the ports on the zeta cell.
-Fill the zeta cell with sample by gently depressing the syringe plunger.
-Remove the syringe from the zeta cell after the entire sample has been transferred. - 3.3.2 Check for any air bubbles in the zeta cell or on the electrodes; gently tap the zeta cell to dislodge them.
+- 3.3.1 The zeta cell should be loaded with a minimum of 750 μL of sample.
+The sample can be added to the zeta cell via syringe or via pipette.
+In both cases, assure that air bubbles do not become trapped within the zeta cell.
+It is helpful to add the liquid slowly to one side and to gently tap the zeta cell should any bubbles form.
+When using a syringe, a luer-lock tipped syringe does fit onto the Malvern-manufactured zeta cells.
+Using a pipette allows for more precise liquid volume dispensing, which can be important in cases where your sample volumes are extremely limited.
+Both pipettes and syringes provide an option for safe liquid handling should the samples be hazardous. - 3.3.2 Check for any air bubbles in the zeta cell or on the electrodes; gently tap the zeta cell to dislodge them.
 Visually check that both electrodes are submerged.
-Add more sample to the zeta cell if necessary by using a 1 mL disposable syringe; add sample in a drop-wise manner to one port and gently tap the zeta cell until the sample drop clears the port. - 3.3.3 Cap both ports simultaneously to ensure even sample levels on both sides of the zeta cell.
+Add more sample to the zeta cell if necessary; add sample in a drop-wise manner to one port and gently tap the zeta cell until the sample drop clears the port. - 3.3.3 Cap both ports simultaneously to ensure even sample levels on both sides of the zeta cell.